JimRottinger/learnings/TypeScript/notes.md

 Types can be exported, just like interfaces, so they can be included wherever they are needed.

-*At this point you should scroll down and complete Exercise 2*
+*At this point you should be able to complete exercise 2.*

 ## Classes & Property Types